Turmeric and fertility

 At the skin and tissue level:

-Turmeric has healing, antioxidant and astringent properties, which is why it helps in the regeneration of the skin, especially in postpartum healing.
+Turmeric has healing, antioxidant and astringent properties, which is why it helps in skin regeneration, especially in postpartum healing.

 At the level of fat accumulation:

-Turmeric during pregnancy seems to lower cholesterol and triglyceride levels as a result of excessive consumption of carbohydrates and fats.
-With this control, the possibility of cases of preeclampsia in pregnancy decreases.
+Turmeric during pregnancy seems to reduce cholesterol and triglyceride levels resulting from excessive consumption of carbohydrates and fats.
+With this control, the possibility of cases of preeclampsia during pregnancy decreases.

 The anti-inflammatory effects are especially interesting due to the adaptations to which the bone system and soft tissues are subjected.
-The change in weight, shape and the new balance that the woman's leather adopts generates inflammatory adaptation.
-Turmeric helps these processes to develop in a more harmonized way.
+The change in weight, shape and the new balance that a woman's skin adopts generates inflammatory adaptation.
+Turmeric helps these processes develop in a more harmonized way.
 Beyond pregnancy, it helps in episodes of pain due to joint or bone diseases (arthritis, osteoarthritis).

 Difficulty absorbing turmeric

-As we have said, the dose matters.
+As we have said, dosage matters.
 Turmeric as a spice is tasty and adds color to dishes.
-But if you want to achieve its anti-inflammatory and antioxidant effects, the dose to be consumed must be high.
+But if you want to achieve its anti-inflammatory and antioxidant effects, the doses to be consumed must be high.
 Simply adding turmeric to a meal here and there might not be enough to reap its potential benefits.

-On the other hand, turmeric compounds, especially curcumin, are extremely poorly absorbed when eaten alone.
-This is because curcumin is rapidly metabolized, so very little reaches the bloodstream for it to perform its functions.
+On the other hand, the compounds in turmeric, especially curcumin, are extremely poorly absorbed when eaten alone.
+This is because curcumin is metabolized quickly, so very little reaches the bloodstream for it to perform its functions.

-It is usually marketed together with black pepper.
+It is usually sold together with black pepper.
 For people who do not have gastritis or a very delicate digestive system, this is a good way to improve its absorption.
 And it is also usually the cheapest.
-Pepper has a certain irritative capacity that favors intestinal permeability in a timely manner.
+Pepper has a certain irritant capacity that favors intestinal permeability in a specific way.
 Thus, turmeric can have better access to the blood.
-It is also believed that black pepper is capable of reducing the activity of the enzymes that break down curcumin, thus slowing down its metabolism.
-Eating black pepper along with turmeric can increase the absorption rate of curcumin by 2000 percent.
+It is also believed that black pepper is capable of reducing the activity of the enzymes that break down curcumin, thereby slowing down its metabolization.
+Eating black pepper along with turmeric can increase the absorption rate of curcumin by 2,000 percent.

 Curcumin is a fat-soluble substance, it dissolves in fats.
-So, if we take the supplements at the same time that we eat a meal with quality fat, we will favor the digestion of all of them, improving the absorption of the first one.
-In fact, today there are already many liposomal turmeric supplements that favor your digestion.
+So, if we take the supplements at the same time as we eat a meal with quality fat, we will promote the digestion of all of them, improving the absorption of the former.
+In fact, today there are many liposomal turmeric supplements that promote digestion.

-And finally, it appears that coconut milk might naturally help increase the absorption of the active compounds in turmeric.
-In fact, in the Indica, where curcumin is part of the cultural base of their cuisine, golden milk or milk with turmeric is consumed on a regular basis.
+And finally, it seems that coconut milk may naturally help increase the absorption of the active compounds in turmeric.
+In fact, in Indica, where curcumin is part of the cultural basis of their cuisine, golden milk or milk with turmeric is consumed regularly.

 LINK Turmeric piperine in tablets (this is the one I usually recommend in consultation)

-How to consume turmeric safely during my preparation or my pregnancy?
+How to safely consume turmeric during my preparation or pregnancy?

 We have already said that depending on the dose, turmeric may or may not be recommended to be part of the diet of pregnant women.
-In the case of men, they could or should take, depending on the case, without any precautions.
+In the case of men, they could or should take it, depending on the case, without any precautions.

-Despite turmeric's arrival in lattes, magazine articles, and bulk stores, it's not yet fully blended into our kitchen.
-You may not know how to consume it in safe doses for everyone and with some regularity.
+Despite turmeric's arrival in lattes, magazine articles and bulk stores, it is still not completely blended into our kitchen.
+Maybe you don't know how to consume it in safe doses for everyone and with some regularity.

-Here are 3 simple ways to enjoy turmeric safely:
+Here are 3 simple ways to safely enjoy turmeric:

 This oil makes turmeric an everyday accent.
 Experiment with that.
-It can be used to sprinkle vegetables such as sweet potatoes or boiled or fried potatoes; toss into salad dressings or topping pasta or vegetarian noodles (zucchini, lentils, etc. Adding a bit of black pepper would be interesting.
+It can be used to drizzle vegetables such as sweet potatoes or cooked or fried potatoes; Whisk into salad dressings or topping pasta or vegetarian noodles (zucchini, lentils, etc. Adding a little black pepper would be interesting.

 Mix 1 part ground turmeric to 2 parts oil (a mixture of equal parts avocado and unrefined extra virgin olive oil, for example)

-Cover and let stand away from light for 2 weeks before using.
+Cover and let sit away from light for 2 weeks before using.

 So simple, but very rich.
 It is a very versatile dressing that can also be used as a marinade for vegetables, meat or fish.